maxthraxx/WFGY/OS/README.md

   Then it outreasoned my $2M startup stack.”
   </blockquote>

-  > One user noted that WFGY already demonstrates all three AGI-aligned traits:
+  > > One user noted that the WFGY Reasoning Engine already demonstrates all three AGI-aligned traits:
   > **semantic memory**, **hallucination resistance**, and **logical coherence**.
 </details>